-We have audited the standalone financial statements of Sri Susamyuta Knits Private Limited ("the Company"), which comprise the Balance Sheet as of March 31, 2023, and the Statement of Profit and Loss, Statement of Changes in Equity, and Statement of Cash Flows for the year then ended, and notes to the standalone financial statements, including a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying standalone financial statements of Sri Susamyuta Knits Private Limited ("the Company"), which comprise the balance Sheet as of March 31, 2025, and the statement of Profit and Loss (including other Comprehensive Income), Statement of Changes in Equity, and Statement of Cash Flows for the year then ended, and notes to the standalone financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as the "standalone financial statements").

-In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act') in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with Companies (Indian Accounting Standards) Rules, 2015 as amended and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2023, and loss, changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanations given to us, the aforesaid standalone financial statements give the information required by the Companies Act, 2013 ("the Act") in the manner so required and give a true and fair view in conformity with the Indian Accounting Standards prescribed under section 133 of the Act read with Companies (Indian Accounting Standards) Rules, 2015 as amended and other accounting principles generally accepted in India, of the state of affairs of the Company as at March 31, 2025, and loss, changes in equity and its cash flows for the year ended on that date.